Assistance programs in Jefferson County and Birmingham Alabama.

 Triumph Youth And Adult Community Development – The non-profit provide services and financial assistance to the low income to help them meet the critical needs on the community in an effort to help improve the quality of life for families.
 Some of the programs offered include Electric Service Payment Assistance, GED Instruction, Gas Service Payment Assistance, and Food Pantries.
 4910 Huntsville Avenue, Bessemer, Alabama 35020.
 Dial (205) 424-6892

 Urban League - Birmingham tenants and homeowners can benefit from counseling or financial support to prevent foreclosure or evictions.
 They also offer employment services, help to the youth, as well as arrange credit counseling and budgeting.
-Minorities as well as families in poverty may qualify.
+Or get help locating a free car to get to work or a gas vouchers for gasoline in Jefferson County AL. Minorities as well as families in poverty may qualify.
 More on Birmingham Alabama Urban League.

 Emergency rent and deposit help is offered.
 A number of Birmingham and greater Jefferson County churches, programs, and not for profits focus on meeting housing needs too.
 Find an extensive listing of ways to get rent help in Birmingham and the surrounding region.

 Some charities for on giving help for children.
-The organization known as AID TO HOMELESS CHILDREN- BLOUNT COUNTY ((205) 274-5200) provides free and discounted clothing, extra school fees, access to medical and dental programs as well as other health care needs that are not covered by Medicaid.
+The organization known as AID TO HOMELESS CHILDREN- BLOUNT COUNTY is an option.
+Call ((205) 274-5200).
+The charity provides free and discounted clothing, extra school fees, access to medical and dental programs as well as other health care needs that are not covered by Medicaid.